- WHERE TO STAY

 The Oyster ID Card is no real problem if you are a London resident with a young child.
 Take a little time for the initial registration process to get your Oyster Photocard and that's your passport to free and half price public transport until you are an adult.
 When you want a child travel product, just produce your Oyster Photocard.

-If you are a short term visitor the probable solution is the Young Persons Discount detailed in the section above or one of the work around solutions detailed in the section below.
+If you are a short-term visitor the probable solution is the Young Visitor Discount detailed in the section above or one of the work around solutions detailed in the section below.

 Oyster ID Cards cost between £10 and £20 depending on the ID card required.

-Other ways of obtaining child fares other than Oyster Id Cards and the Young Persons Discount are:
+Other ways of obtaining child fares other than Oyster ID Cards and the Young Visitor Discount are: